 The comparable phrase in 13:10 refers to the Jewish saints.
-Here the saints are defined as those who hold and live up to the faith of Jesus.
+Here the saints are defined as those who hold to the faith of Jesus.
 John reminds Christians that they too must be steadfast, for life will be hard.
+He who endures to the end will be saved: that is, they will gain their souls (Matt 24:13, Luke 21:19).
+Therefore we should pray that we will have strength to endure, remembering the example of our Saviour (Heb 12:2f).
 Jesus does not nullify God’s commandments (Matt 5:19f, Rev 12:17), but gives us desire and power to obey them.
-He has exemplified the faith to which he calls us (Heb 12:2f, Rev 2:13).

-To ‘bless’ in English means to pronounce God’s favour on a person, the opposite of curse or blaspheme, and to ‘be blessed’ means to enjoy his favour.
+‘A voice from heaven’ is God (e.g. Matt 3:17, Rev 11:12), even when it speaks of God in the third person (Acts 11:9, Rev 11:1, 21:3).
+In English, to ‘bless’ means to pronounce his favour on a person, the opposite of curse or blaspheme; to ‘be blessed’ means to enjoy his favour.
 In Greek the two senses are distinct: eulogetos (verbally blessed) and makarios (enjoying God’s favour).
 The word here is makarios, as elsewhere in Revelation (eulogia in 5:12, 5:13 and 7:12).

 The command to “write down” the blessing adds emphasis to the assurance.
 Many in the last three and a half years will be killed because of their faith, but they must hold onto the promise that their diligence will be recognised and their works rewarded.
 There will be a final day of rest.

 The first-fruits – the 144,000 who prophesied about the wrath and the kingdom – are already in.
-Now comes the main harvest.
+After them comes the main harvest.
 In the parable about the wheat and the darnel, the good seed is the sons of the kingdom and the darnel the sons of the evil one.
-They are harvested together at the conclusion of the age (Matt 13:36-43, Luke 3:17).
-However, the sons of the kingdom are also already in, having been harvested at the seventh trumpet, and wheat is not specifically mentioned, so, despite the presumption that a reaper would go out to harvest something valuable, the crop must be the unrepentant.
-Accordingly, the hour to reap is the ‘hour of judgement’ (v.
+They are harvested together at the conclusion of the age (Matt 13:36-43, Luke 3:17), though not necessarily at exactly the same time.
+The sons of the kingdom are harvested at the seventh trumpet, so they are also already in, and wheat here is not specifically mentioned.
+Although the normal presumption is that a reaper goes out to harvest something valuable, the crop must be the unrepentant, the hour to reap the ‘hour of judgement’ (v.
 7).
-‘Dried up’ (describing the Euphrates in Rev 16:12) is the same word as in the preceding parable, which relates how some seed was scorched and ‘withered’; it means ready for burning, not ‘ripe’.
-‘Earth’ contrasts with those who sojourn in heaven.
+Accordingly the crop is exeranthe, ‘withered,’ as it would be if the time was that of the grape harvest.
+The same verb is used to describe the seed that fell on rocky ground (Mark 4:5f), the fig tree that Jesus cursed (Mark 11:20f) and the vine branches that will be gathered and burned because they did not abide in the vine (John 15:6).
+Also the waterless Euphrates (Rev 16:12).

 This is the ‘banquet of God’ described in Revelation 19.
 There the language is equally gruesome, upsetting any notion that the deity of the new covenant differs from that of the old.
 God comes to to redeem Israel, because ‘they have scattered them among the nations and divided up my land; they have cast lots for my people, and traded a boy for a prostitute and sold a girl for wine’.
 He tramples the surrounding nations because they have trampled Jerusalem.
 The extent of the bloodshed recalls the carnage at the end of the Bar Kochba Revolt, when the Romans ‘went on killing until their horses were submerged in blood to their nostrils’ (Jerusalem Talmud, Ta’anit 4:5).